Saud bin Abdulaziz Al Saud (1748–1814): Early life

 Saud was born in Diriyah in 1748.
 He was the eldest son of Abdulaziz bin Muhammad.
 The mother of Saud was a daughter of Uthman bin Mu'ammar, ruler of Uyaina.

 Saud's succession was decided and announced in 1787.
+Muhammad bin Abdul Wahhab, religious leader of the state, asked people to express their allegiance to him as heir apparent.
+It was Abdul Wahhab's last significant function in affairs of state.
 From early age Saud began to act as the chief military commander of the Emirate together with his uncle, Abdullah bin Muhammad, who was the father of Turki bin Abdullah, the founder of the Emirate of Nejd or the Second Saudi State.
 Saud led the forces of the Emirate in 1789 and conquered Al Hasa region defeating the army of the Bani Khalid Emirate who had been the ruler of the region.
 Although the rule of Bani Khalid Emir, Abdul Muhsin bin Abdullah Al Hamid, was ended by them, the Emirate could not completely capture the eastern Arabia.
 When Abdul Muhsin was killed by his tribe members in 1791, Saud again attacked them and won a victory eliminating the dominance of Bani Khalid in the region in 1792.

-In April 1802 Saud led an army with 12,000 Wahhabis and attacked Karbala destroying the tomb of Imam Hussain bin Ali, a grandson of Prophet Muhammad.
+In April 1802 Saud led an army with 12,000 Wahhabis and attacked Karbala destroying the tomb of Imam Hussain bin Ali, a grandson of Muhammad.
 In addition, they stole valuable materials in the tomb and killed the inhabitants of the city.
 Following the incident Saud sent a message to the Ottoman governor in Iraq stating: "As for your statement that we seized Karbala, slaughtered its people, and took their possessions — praise belongs to God, Lord of the Worlds!
 We make no apology for that, and we say: 'And like catastrophes await the unbelievers' [Quran 47:10]."